MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 There was a "fast path" (`if (AddrDelta->evaluateAsAbsolute(Res, getAssemblerPtr()))`) to emit a byte sequence instead of a `MCDwarfLineAddrFragment`.

-### Symbol equates
+### Symbol equating directives

-GNU Assembler supports symbol reassignment via `.set, `.equ`, or `=`.
-Before May 2025, LLVM's integrated assembler only allowed reassignment for `MCConstantExpr` cases, as it struggled with scenarios like:
+Before [May 2025](/blog/2025-05-26-llvm-integrated-assembler-improving-expressions-and-relocations), LLVM's integrated assembler only allowed reassignment for `MCConstantExpr` cases, as it struggled with scenarios like:

 ```
 .data